Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 Unfortunately, no spectroscopic redshifts were measured for lensed galaxies in this field.
 An attempt to obtain spectroscopy in this field in 2024 October (soon after the \jwst\ observations, and prompted by the discovery of the candidate transient, see \autoref{sec.sn}) failed due to weather conditions.
 We were awarded time on the Magellan telescope in 2025A (U. of Michigan allocation, PI: Sharon) to obtain spectroscopic redshifts of multiple images in this field, and will revisit the lens model once spectroscopic redshifts are secured.

-To compute the model presented here, we anchor the model at the photometric redshift of System \#1, and left the redshifts of all the other systems as free parameters in the model.
-We then test the results of the model against the photometric redshifts of other systems.
+To compute the model presented here, we anchor the model at the photometric redshift of Source \#1 and leave the redshifts of all the other sources as free parameters in the model.
+We then test the results of the model against the photometric redshifts of other sources.
 Photometric redshifts were estimated using \texttt{Prospector} (see \autoref{photoz}) to fit the photometry of Image \#10.1, F606W$=27.36\pm0.44$ (consistent with no detection), F150W2$=22.65\pm0.02$, and F322W2$=21.08\pm 0.01$. \autoref{fig:sed} shows the fit results.
-The redshift posterior distribution of System \#1 is consistent with $z_{phot}=2.0^{+0.7}_{-0.4}$.
-Systems \#2 and \#3 have broader posterior distributions, favoring redshifts $2\lesssim z \lesssim 4$.
-We produce two models, one assuming that System \#1 is at $z=2.0$, and one assuming $z=2.5$.
+The redshift posterior distribution of Source \#1 is consistent with $z_{phot}=2.0^{+0.7}_{-0.4}$.
+Sources \#2 and \#3 have broader posterior distributions, favoring redshifts $2\lesssim z \lesssim 4$.
+We produce two models, one assuming that Source \#1 is at $z=2.0$, and one assuming $z=2.5$.
 Both models produce satisfactory results in terms of reproducing the lensing observables and low rms.
-However, the model that assumes $z_{src1}=2.0$ predicts redshifts for Systems \#2 and \#3 that are inconsistent with the photo-z estimates.
+However, the model that assumes $z_{src1}=2.0$ predicts redshifts for Sources \#2 and \#3 that are inconsistent with the photo-z estimates.
 We therefore adopt the $z_{src1}=2.5$ model moving forward, and report the model parameters and lensing outputs from this model in \autoref{tab.bestfitparams}.

-The \jwst-SLICE and single-band \hst\ imaging allow us to identify and map substructure in more than half of the systems, multiplexing the number of lens model constraints.
+The SLICE \jwst~and single-band \hst\ imaging allow us to identify and map substructure in more than half of the sources, multiplexing the number of lens model constraints.
 As shown in \autoref{fig.projmass}, the overall shape of the projected mass distribution is elongated in the North-West/South-East direction.
-Our final best-fit mass model has a rms of $0\farcs22$.
-System \#4 has an optimized redshift of $4.980^{+0.03}_{-0.40}$ for clump 1 and $4.743^{+0.15}_{-0.29}$ for clump 2.
-The rest of the optimized redshifts for the systems in this cluster are below $z\sim4$.
+Our final best-fit mass model has a rms of $0\farcs21$.
+Source \#4 has an optimized redshift of $5.32^{+0.08}_{-0.41}$ for clump 1 and $5.51^{+0.00}_{-0.86}$ for clump 2.
+The rest of the optimized redshifts for the sources in this cluster are below $z\sim4$.